-Yes No

-C15 Are first-time, first-year students accepted for terms other than the X
+C15 Are first-time, first-year students accepted for terms other than the fall?

-C16 Notification to applicants of admission decision sent (fill in one only)

-On a rolling basis beginning

-(date):

-- By (date): Other:

-C17 Reply policy for admitted applicants (fill in one only) Must reply by (date):1-May No set date Must reply by May 1st or within 3 weeks weeks if notified d thereafter Other: Deadline for housing deposit (MMDD): Amount of housing deposit: Refundable if student does not enroll?
-Yes, in full Yes, in part No C18 Deferred admission 0.0 20101104 daliiloololi Yes No Does your institution allow students to postpone enrollment after Х If yes, maximum period of postponeme 1 year C19 Early admission of high school students Yes No Does your institution allow high school students to enroll as full-time, first- NO Common Application Operation removed from CDS (Initiated during 20) 06.2007 evelo) C20 Common Application: Question removed from CDS.
-(Initiated during 20) 06-2007 Cycle) C21-C22: Early Decision and Early Action Plans OZI-OZZ.
-Edity Decision and Early Action Figure C21 Early Decision 5 Yes No Does your institution offer an early decision plan (an admission plan that If "yes," please complete the following: Х First or only early decision plan closing date 11/15 First or only early decision plan notification date 12/15 Other early decision plan closing date Other early decision plan notification date 1/15 2/15 · - • For the Fall 2021 entering class: Number of early decision applications received by your institution 397 Number of applicants admitted under early decision plan 256 Please provide significant details about your early decision plan: • C22 Early action Do you have a nonbinding early action plan whereby students are notified Yes No X If "yes," please complete the following: ^ Early action closing date

-Early action notification -
+C16 Notification to applicants of admission decision sent (fill in one only,) On a rolling basis beginning By (date): Other: C17 Reply policy for admitted applicants (fill in one only) Must reply by (date):1-May No set date Must reply by May 1st or within 3 weeks weeks if notified the hereafter Other: Deadline for housing deposit (MMDD): Amount of housing deposit: Refundable if student does not enroll?
+Yes, in full Yes, in part No C10 Deferred admission C18 beterred duffission Yes No Does your institution allow students to postpone enrollment after admission? x If yes, maximum period of postponement: 1 year C19 Early admission of high school students Does your institution allow high school students to enroll as full-time, Yes No first-time, first-year students one year or more before high school graduation? х C20 Common Application: Question removed from CDS.
+(Initiated during 2 006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21 Early Decision Yes No Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for fall enrollment? х If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date 11/15 12/15 Other early decision plan closing date 1/15 Other early decision plan notification date 2/1 For the Fall 2022 entering class: 507 Number of early decision applications received by your institution Number of applicants admitted under early decision plan 280 Please provide significant details about your early decision plan: C22 Early action Yes No Do you have a nonbinding early action plan whereby students are res No notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+X If "yes," please complete the following: Early action closing date 12/1 Early action notification date 2/1 - - Yes No Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? х

-Yes No

-Is your early action plan a "restrictive" plan under which you limit students